material-motion/material-motion/concepts/runtimes.md

 ### Animation events

 The animate event is invoked when the system is about to render a new frame.
 This event will be called many times per second.
-Animation frames will be dropped if too much computation occurs.

     function Actor::animate(timestamp) -> Boolean